ashpoz/adrianshaynes-v2/src/pages/posts/setting-up-alpinejs-csp-build.md

   </template>
 </div>
 ```

-NOTE: If you're not familiar with the `<dialog>` element it's a super easy way to quickly create a modal.
+>**Note:** If you're not familiar with the `<dialog>` element it's a super easy way to quickly create a modal.
 It includes easy to use methods for opening and closing, a pseudo element `::backdrop` for easily styling the overlay, and the ESC key to close, and keyboard focus trap works out of the box.
 Also, it has [baseline support](https://caniuse.com/?search=dialog) for modern browsers.

 We are using Alpine directive `x-teleport` here to transport our template to the body, since we want the modal's backdrop to take up the entire screen.
 More about `x-teleport` <a href="https://alpinejs.dev/directives/teleport" rel="noopener noreferrer" target="_blank">here.</a>